hackforla/CivicTechJobs/README.md

 Explain the different ways people can contribute.
 For example:

 - Join the [Slack](https://hackforla.slack.com/archives/C02509WHFQQ) Channel and say hello! we have team meetings every tuesday at 5PM PST
-- To help with user research, {do ABC}.
+- Provide UX/UI design support.
-- To provide design support, {do XYZ}.
+- Help us with usability testing..
-- To contribute to the code, follow the instructions below.
+- To contribute as a developer, refer to our instructions below (WIP)

-Remember to provide direct links to each channel.
+Please see the [Civic Tech Jobs Wiki](https://github.com/hackforla/CivicTechJobs/wiki) for detailed information.